iamolegk1/Auth-Firebase-Toolkit/README.md

 # auth-firebase-toolkit

-This is a Authorization-Firebase project using the following technologies:
+This is a Auth-Firebase project using the following technologies:

 React, Redux Toolkit, Firebase, Formik, Yup and React Router for the frontend